labgem/PPanGGOLiN/docs/user/writeGenomes.md

 Since PPanGGOLiN does not retain genomic sequences, it is necessary to provide the original genomic files used to construct the pangenome through either the `--anno` or `--fasta` argument.
 These arguments mirror those used in workflow commands (`workflow`, `all`, `panrgp`, `panmodule`) and the `annotate` command.

-- `--anno`: This option requires a tab-separated file containing organism names and the corresponding GFF/GBFF filepaths of their annotations.
+- `--anno`: This option requires a tab-separated file containing organism names and the corresponding GFF/GBFF file paths of their annotations.
 If `--anno` is utilized, GFF files should include fasta sequences.

 - `--fasta`: Use this option with a tab-separated file that lists organism names alongside the filepaths of their genomic sequences in fasta format.